What I Write

 |What I Write||

-I have three books and a CD of poetry and over 150 poems in various venues.
+I have four books and a CD of poetry and over 150 poems in various venues.
 Even a little fiction out there.
-A new poetry collection is scheduled for this fall and another for 2020.
 See http://neilegraham.com/poemsetc.html for a complete publication list.

 My Write-a-thon Goals